 Choose a main character for your story.

-Select 2 additional backdrops.
-Reselect the brick wall backdrop.
+Then reselect the brick wall backdrop.

 In the next video, you'll get your character to ask the audience a question, where the answer will determine what happens next.

 - Sign in to Scratch.

 - Choose a main character for the story.